mn-mde-edfi/MDE-EdFi-Documentation/sandbox_cert_b_marss.md

 4. Create a StudentEducationOrganizationAssociation between Student 2 and Middle School.
 5. Create a StudentEducationOrganizationAssociation between Student 2 and High School.
 6. Update Student 3's OptOutIndicator

+_Note_: as in the Student record, the student's legal name should be used in the StudentEducationOrganizationAssociation.

 ## Resource: Calendar